tipi-build/docs/0200-key-principles.md

 ### CMakeLists.txt generation on demand
 If you have a codebase for which you don't have any CMakeLists.txt and would like to integrate it in your CMake project codebase, cmake-re is distributed with a tool named `tipi`.
-The tool can among many things be used to generate CMakeLists automatically based on source code scanning.
+The tool can, among many things, be used to generate CMakeLists automatically based on source code scanning.
 See [🔮 EXPERIMENTAL - CMakeLists.txt Generator](./1700-build-by-conventions.md)